lcycoding/tensorflow_mobilenet_v2/README.md

 I'm still immature to tensorflow, there might be some error inside the bone structure.
 Having any question, please contact me via lcycoding@gmail.com

+## Issues
+Per paper on arxiv, authors said that there are 19 bottleneck in the network structure.
+But with the Table-2 given information, there are only 17 bottleneck.
+And there are lots of parameters that I haven't looked into.
+Training with this network may or may not spend tons of time, please verify by yourself :-)

 ## References
 [Mobilenet_v2 on arxiv](https://arxiv.org/pdf/1801.04381.pdf)
 [tensorflow_github](https://github.com/tensorflow)